istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.6/index.md

 ---

 {{< warning >}}
 This release contains a regression from 1.6.5 that prevents endpoints not associated with pods from working.
-Please upgrade to 1.6.7 instead.
+Please upgrade to 1.6.7 when it is available.
 {{< /warning >}}

 This release contains bug fixes to improve robustness.
 This release note describes